-In the early years of Elmwood Park there were only a handful of apartments.
-Many homes rented out rooms to boarders, so it was not atypical to have a family and a couple of boarders in a single-family home.
+In the early years of Elmwood Park there were only a handful of structures.
+Many homes rented out rooms to boarders, so it was not atypical to have not only a family but also one or two boarders in a single-family home.
 After the Second World War, young couples moved out of the city to the newer suburbs encircling Columbia.
-Many of the large homes on Park, Lincoln, and Gadsden were converted into low-income, multi-family housing.
-Some of the elderly occupants who settled in Elmwood Park in the 1920s were no longer able to maintain their large residences.
+Many of the large homes on Park, Lincoln, and Gadsden Streets were converted into low-income, multi-family housing.
+Many of the occupants who settled in Elmwood Park in the 1920s were quickly aging out of the ability to maintain their large residences.
 During the twenty-five years after the Second World War, the Elmwood Park neighborhood slowly transformed into a blighted area.

-In the early seventies, the South Carolina Highway Department considered extended Assembly Street from Elmwood Avenue to River Drive, a proposal that would divide and devastate the neighborhood.
+In the early 1970s, the South Carolina Highway Department considered extending Assembly Street from Elmwood Avenue to River Drive.
+This new road would divide and devastate the neighborhood.
 Many owners sold their homes to the State, while others were acquired through eminent domain.

-Several residents formed the Elmwood Park Neighborhood Association in 1977 to help revitalize the neighborhood at a grassroots level.
+Several residents formed the Elmwood Park Neighborhood Association in 1977 to revitalize the neighborhood at a grassroots level.
 The Association pushed for enforcement of the City’s building and maintenance codes, rezoning of single-family homes, and greater police protection.
 They sought to improve the sidewalks and streets within the neighborhood, and to improve the civic buildings in the neighborhood.

 In 1988, Elmwood Park was classified by the City of Columbia as an Architectural Conservation District.
-The designation allows the City to ensure that any redevelopment is consistent with the historic character and architecture of our neighborhood.
+This designation allows the City to ensure that any redevelopment is consistent with the historic character and architecture of our neighborhood.
 In 1991, Elmwood Park was listed on the National Register of Historic Places, allowing homeowners to seek tax credits to renovate their historic structures.